Amazon Marketplace

 BOLO describes customers who actively search for bargains and deals.
 These buyers are price-conscious and often use price-tracking tools or alerts.
 BOLO customers are important for deal-based sales strategies but can also lead to price wars.

-Open term pageBR
+Open glossary pageBR

 Basic Replenishment